Novel Algorithms for Smoothly Differentiable and Efficiently Vectorizable Contact Manifold Construction: Methods: Surface Representations

-This section introduces the proposed \say{extruded plane-superquadric intersection} (XPSQ) primitive, used for efficiently representing complex 3D surfaces in a smoothly differentiable manner.
-It extends the line of work by \citep{beker2026smoothly}, in particular on the superquadric (SQ) primitive.
-At a high-level, the XPSQ primitive analytically solves for the SDF associated with the volume traced by sweeping a superquadric (potentially intersected with $N$ half-spaces) along a quadratic spline.
+This section elaborates on the proposed \say{extruded plane-superquadric intersection} (XPSQ) primitive, extending the line of work by \citep{beker2025, beker2026smoothly}, in particular on the superquadric (SQ) primitive.
+At a high-level, the XPSQ primitive analytically solves for the SDF associated with the volume traced by sweeping a superquadric (potentially intersected with $N$ half-spaces) along a 1D quadratic spline curve embedded in 3D.
 This enables describing geometries such as the handle of a cup with a single primitive, which would not be possible via convex decomposition \cite{wei2022coacd} or an SQ decomposition \cite{liu2023marching}.

 \textbf{1) Superquadrics.} Superquadrics (SQ) are a family of surfaces that subsume basic shape primitives such as cubes, cylinders, and ellipsoids.
 An SQ in its canonical form is defined by the unit level set the level set $f(\bm x)=1$ of an \emph{inside--outside} implicit function $f:\mathbb{R}^3\rightarrow\mathbb{R}$ \cite{liu2023marching}: